IronJayx/data4ai/README.md

 # Roadmap:

-## User flow
-- Add landing page that points to app

 ## Features:
-- Refactor code
-- Rename repo data4ai
-- Support for multi message discussions.
-- Support for different input types (excel, word doc, pdfs...)
+- Adapt manual input to new format
-- Support for different export formats: CSV, JSONL
+- Support for excel
 - Integration with openai api:
     - add your key & deploy
 - Support file assitant creation